The Link Between Fashion and Mental Health: You Must KnowThe Link Between Fashion and Mental Health: You Must Know

 With platforms like Glance shifting the focus toward meaningful, personalized fashion discovery, there’s a path forward where clothing becomes empowering again—not overwhelming.

-Q3.
-Can dressing intentionally improve emotional wellbeing
+3. Can intentional dressing improve emotional wellbeing?

-Download the Glance AI app now
+Download the Glance app now